alloy-rs/book/vocs/docs/pages/guides/speed-up-using-u256.md

 cargo run --example alloy_simulation
 ```

 It should produce:

 ```
 Before - WETH balance of executor 5000000000000000000 After - WETH balance of executor 5006142751241793559
 ```

 We've managed to simulate exactly the same profit of ~`0.00614` ETH that we've calculated before.

 ## Summary

 Rewriting your ethers-rs project could be a significant time investment.
 But Alloy is here to stay.
 Starting a migration from the calculations layer will let you reap performance benefits with minimal development effort.
-Stay tuned for the next posts, where we will describe other parts of the new Alloy stack in much more detail.